Updated for 2022

-Inexpensive PICs can only pulse full blast-off, full blast-off.
-So they'll run at their full 1800 watts until the setpoint is reached, then they'll shut off (0 watts).
-When the temperature falls below a certain level, they switch on full blast again until they overshoot the setpoint by a certain amount.
+Inexpensive PICs pulse mainly full blast or off, full blast or off.
+So they'll run at their full 1800 watts until they reach the set point, then they shut off (0 watts).
+When the temperature falls below a certain level, they switch on full blast again to achieve the setting, which usually results in overshooting the setpoint again, shutting off to cool down, and so on until they hit the setting.
 Then they shut off, and the cycle continues.

 This is why with cheaper units, you get a lot of scorching of food and the inability to hold a simmer--the full blast/off, full blast/off cycle makes it almost impossible to hold a precise cooking temperature without wild fluctuation--especially at low temperatures.

 So, what's the upshot?
-If you simply want a PIC that gets very hot very fast and don't care about a lot of precision, any PIC will do and you shouldn't spend more than $50 or so.
+If you simply want a PIC that gets very hot very fast and you don't care about a lot of precision, any PIC will do and you shouldn't spend more than $50-100.
 (And this is certainly a nice thing to have, even if you use it primarily to boil water or heat up leftovers.)

-On the other hand, if you want something that can hold a constant temperature without scorching, particularly a low temperature, you're going to have to spend a few bucks.
+On the other hand, if you want something that can hold a constant temperature without scorching, particularly a low temperature, you're going to have to spend a little more than that.
 For temperature precision, the Mirage Pro is your best bet by far.

-The biggest difference between an inexpensive PIC and the Mirage Pro is that the Mirage Pro can hold a constant setting without scorching--even at very low temperatures.
+The biggest difference between an inexpensive PIC and the Mirage Pro is that the Mirage Pro can hold a constant setting without vast fluctuations which result in scorching or other undesired results--even at very low temperatures.

 - Induction cooking is more efficient than conventional electric, and much more efficient than gas cooking.
 Most of the magnetic waves go right into the cookware, and there is very little ambient heat lost to the atmosphere.
 This can result in lower energy bills (although honestly, the difference may be too small to notice) and a cooler kitchen.